Smokey Bear: Living symbol

 Tahoe National Forest Fire Engine 731 and crew (temporarily assigned to Lincoln National Forest) at Smokey Bear Vista Point in June 1990.
 Capitan Gap is the pass located in the distance between the engine and the sign.

 The living symbol of Smokey Bear was a five-pound, three-month-old American black bear cub who was found in the spring of 1950 after the Capitan Gap fire, a wildfire that burned in the Capitan Mountains of New Mexico.
 Smokey had climbed a tree to escape the blaze, yet his paws and hind legs had been burned.

 The original Smokey Bear, playing in his pool at the National Zoo, sometime during the 1950s.

 At first, he was called Hotfoot Teddy, but he was later renamed Smokey, after the character created a few years prior.
 Ranger Ray Bell of the New Mexico Department of Game and Fish heard about the cub and took him to Santa Fe.
 Bell, his wife Ruth, and their children, Don and Judy, cared for the little bear with the help of local veterinarian Dr. Edwin J. Smith.
 The story was covered by the national news services and Smokey became a celebrity.
 Many people wrote and called asking about the cub's recovery.
 The state game warden wrote to the chief of the US Forest Service, offering to present the cub to the agency as long as the cub would be dedicated to a conservation and wildfire prevention publicity program.
-According to The New York Times obituary for Homer C. Pickens, then assistant director of the New Mexico Department of Game and Fish, he kept the cub on his property for a while before flying with the bear to D.C.
+According to The New York Times obituary for Homer C. Pickens, then assistant director of the New Mexico Department of Game and Fish, he kept the cub on his property for a while before flying with the bear to Washington D.C.
 Soon after, Smokey was flown in a Piper PA-12 Super Cruiser airplane to the National Zoo in Washington, D.C.
 A special room was prepared for him at the Saint Louis Zoo for an overnight fuel stop during the trip, and when he arrived at the National Zoo on June 27, 1950, several hundred spectators, including members of the Boy Scouts, Girl Scouts, photographers, and media, were there to welcome him.